- Simultaneous connections 5

 Bare metal or virtual servers

-TunnelBear VPN has servers in 20 countries.
-This allows subscribers to pretend to be in any of those places to bypass geographic restrictions and local censorship.
-The paid plans give subscribers access to all of the servers.
-The Australian server is only available to paid users and cannot be accessed on the free plan it is impossible to connect to the Australian server.
+TunnelBear VPN provides access to servers in 22 countries.
+This allows subscribers to pretend to be in any of those locations to bypass geoblocks and localy-enforced censorship.
+Paid plans give subscribers access to all of the servers.
+However, on the free plan it is impossible to connect to the Australian server.

-GhostBear is TunnelBear’s VPN obfuscation technology (also known as ‘stealth mode’).
+GhostBear is TunnelBear’s VPN obfuscation technology (sometimes also referred to as ‘stealth mode’).
 Obfuscation conceals OpenVPN traffic from your ISP, and helps people to get around VPN firewalls in locations such as Iran and China.
 It does this by implementing a choice of TCP over port 443 or by using obfsproxy (users have the option of either).
 This makes VPN encryption less detectable by governments, ISPs, and businesses - by making it seem like normal HTTPS traffic.

 Speed and performance

 We test TunnelBear's connection speeds by using our scientific server-based VPN speed testing system.
 For more information about how our speed tests work you can read our full article here.
 Our speed test system is automatically updated 3 times a day, which means that we always have access to up-to-date speed data in real time.

 During our tests, we found Tunnelbear to provide fast connection speeds, that are suitable for streaming in HD and doing other data intensive tasks.

 According to our tests, over the last six monthsTunnelBear has provides average download speeds of 40.8Mbit/s and Max Speed/Burst Results of 411 Mbit/s.
 These speeds put TunnelBear in amongst the very best VPNs on the market, and while it isn't the fastest VPN on the market it is an extremely well-performing service.

 ProPrivacy.com SpeedTest (max/burst)